ccynthia6/E-Commerce-Analysis/README.md

 ![User Behaviour Dashboard](screenshot/07_user_behaviour.png)

-> **The platform has almost no repeat buyers in this dataset — 346 one-time buyers and zero repeat purchasers.** 98.2% of users are non-buyers.
+> **The critical finding:** **The platform has almost no repeat buyers in this dataset — 346 one-time buyers and zero repeat purchasers.** 98.2% of users are non-buyers.
 The overwhelming majority (19,310) only visit once and leave.
 This points to a significant retention and re-engagement gap.
 The business is spending resources on customer acquisition but has no visible mechanism to bring customers back.
 Even converting a small fraction of existing non-buyers into one-time buyers — without any new acquisition spend — would materially move the revenue needle.

+The total absence of repeat buyers combined with the massive ocean of 19,310 one-time visitors proves our store is operating as a leaky bucket.
+We are successfully paying to get people through the front door, but our post-purchase experience is so stagnant that 100% of our customers vanish the moment their initial transaction or session concludes.

 ---